DSI-FDI/final-project/dsi_milestone_4.md

 	+ (Feedback) I detected that no short-term memory is needed.
 It is perfect for the situation because I do not want to remember anything when I use the app.
 	+ Heuristic: S08 (Short-term memory load)
 	+ Severity: 1
+	+ The information about the girl should not have to be recorded in memory, but rather refreshed or suggested via topics.

 ## Evaluator 2: Fernando